 The Great Hall is where the majority of our services take place.
 It has a capacity of 500 people and is easily accessible.
 It is located at the southwest corner of the building.

-The chapel is a lovely space with a stunning stained glass window.
+The newly renovated McCoy Chapel is a lovely space with stunning stained glass windows.
 It is used for memorial services, members’ weddings, and other special events and services.

 Celebration Garden and Columbarium